Enigmatis/polaris-united/packages/polaris-core/guides/warnings/README.md

     books: [Book]
     pens: [Pen]
     country: String @deprecated
-    deprecatedField: String @deprecated('Will be removed in the next version) }
+    deprecatedField: String @deprecated(reason: "Will be removed in the next version") }
 ```